simonecorsi/simonecorsi/README.md

 ---

-My [github action](https://github.com/simonecorsi/mawesome) is generating an awesome list of the thousands of projects I've starred over the years, [take a look](https://github.com/simonecorsi/awesome) if you want!
+You can find a long feed at [simonecorsi/awesome](https://github.com/simonecorsi/awesome) in an easy to read format of all the projects I've starred in nearly a decade on github!

+Do you want your own feed?
+Try my [github action](https://github.com/simonecorsi/mawesome) to generate it!